 The second way to keep your REM sleep in check is to improve the overall quality of your sleep.
 If you’re waking up several times a night, tossing and turning before you get into bed, or having nightmares frequently, chances are you are not experiencing the high-quality sleep that you require for a healthy sleep cycle.
 Focusing on your sleep hygiene so that you’re able to enjoy a deeper night’s sleep will ensure you’re experiencing each stage of sleep at its fullest.

-REM sleep behavior disorder is a condition that affects less than one percent of the population and occurs most commonly in men over the age of fifty.
-The main symptoms of REM sleep behavior disorder include moving, kicking and punching in response to vivid or frightening dreams.
+REM sleep behaviour disorder is a condition that affects less than one percent of the population and occurs most commonly in men over the age of fifty.
+The main symptoms of REM sleep behaviour disorder include moving, kicking and punching in response to vivid or frightening dreams.

-Other signs of REM sleep behavior disorder include yelling or crying while you’re sleeping, as well as the ability to vividly remember a dream you’re experiencing, even after you’ve woken up.
-People who struggle with REM sleep behavior disorder put themselves and their partners at risk of physical injury, with over 60% of spouses of those diagnosed report having been injured during their sleep.
+Other signs of REM sleep behaviour disorder include yelling or crying while you’re sleeping, as well as the ability to vividly remember a dream you’re experiencing, even after you’ve woken up.
+People who struggle with REM sleep behaviour disorder put themselves and their partners at risk of physical injury, with over 60% of spouses of those diagnosed report having been injured during their sleep.

 So how exactly do you work on your sleep hygiene?
 A few simple tips can make all the difference to your bedtime routine, and keep you resting better than ever:

 It’s important to have a basic understanding of your sleep cycle.
 Prioritizing your comfort and making sure you’re getting a good night’s sleep will allow you to harness all the positive effects proper rest can have on your well-being.
 With these tips, you’ll be able to get your REM back with ease.

 Do you have trouble getting a good night's sleep?
 Share your thoughts in the comments.

 Shop the best-rated mattress with these extra comfy benefits: